 I’m pretty confident that if you asked anyone who has ever owned a rental property, you would get an overwhelming response that it’s not as lucrative or easy as they thought it would be.
-In fact, owning a rental property can be a major pain, and end up costing you a ton of money!
+Owning a rental property can be significant pain and end up costing you a ton of money!

-I certainly don’t mean to be a “Debbie Downer,” and I know that if it’s done right, it can be lucrative, but from an insurance agent’s perspective, I don’t see a lot of people doing it right.
+I certainly don’t mean to be a “Debbie Downer,” and I know that if it’s done right, it can be lucrative, but from an insurance agent’s perspective, I don’t see many people doing it right.

 I’m not a real estate agent, and I don’t own a rental property.
-However, several of my friends/family/clients/co-workers own rentals, and because I insure a bunch of their properties, I’ve had a first hand account of the process, and I’ve learned what to do, and what not to do.
-These are 5 of the most important landlord rules.
+However, several of my friends/family/clients/co-workers own rentals, and because I insure a bunch of their properties, I’ve had a first-hand account of the process, and I’ve learned what to do and what not to do.
+These are 5 of the essential landlord rules.

 1. Do your due diligence on the rental property

 This is undoubtedly the biggest mistake I see landlords make.
-They are in such a rush to make money, they don’t pay enough attention to the property.
-I get it–you want to buy the cheapest property possible so you can turn the biggest profit.
-The problem with that is, the property is cheap for a reason.
-It has problems–lots of problems.
+They are in such a rush to make money; they don’t pay enough attention to the property.
+I get it–you want to buy the cheapest property possible to turn the most significant profit.
+The problem with that is, the property is affordable for a reason.
+It has issues–lots of problems.

-Many people buy properties in low-income areas, with hopes of re-painting the walls every 5 years and making some rent money.
+Many people buy properties in low-income areas, hoping to re-pain the walls every five years and make some rent money.
 The problem is, that’s the exact type of property that insurance companies don’t want to take a risk on.

 Be very careful with the “as-is” property too.
 Unless you have money to burn, stay away.
 You are almost always going to spend more money than you think.
 Most “as-is” properties are either foreclosures or properties that have been vacant/abandoned.